bpwilke/DDSCaseStudy2/DDS_CaseStudy2.md

 numNAs <- sum(apply(employeeDatRaw,2,is.na))
 ```

+Fortunately, this data is not missing any values as demonstrated by the code ran above and output below.

 ##### Number of missing data values = 0

-#### Columns with no variation have no impact on attrition.
-Dropping . . .
+#### Columns with no variation have no impact on attrition

+We found several columns that don't have any variation and will actually cause future model building to fail.
+The code below is used to identify and remove those colomns.
+We also convert the response Attrition to numeric for future use.

 ```r